 19In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken: for dust thou art, and unto dust shalt thou return.
 Genesis 3:19 KJV

-Ash Wednesday is also a holiday that remembers Adam’s fall.
+Ash Wednesday remembers Adam’s fall.
 The point?
-The Ash Wednesday holiday is the Church celebration, carried down through two millennia, of Jesus’ birthday.
+The Ash Wednesday holiday is the Church celebration, carried down through 2 millennium, of Jesus’ birthday.

 By setting the date on a Wednesday it does not align exactly on the February 17 date each year, but it does align with Lent and Passover and Easter and that aligns with Mary’s cleansing.